 The first (and biggest) challenge when cold calling is, therefore, knowing how to capture the person’s attention during the first couple of seconds of the conversation.
 Those seconds are crucial because that’s when they’ll decide whether they’ll stick around for you to present your arguments (or not).

 That’s why we’re here today: to present a few useful cold calling tips you may pass on to your sales staff that may help overcome this initial barrier and convince customers to listen to what you have to say without pushing too hard.

 These simple, but helpful, tips are focused on making it easier to make customers open up and listen to you.
 By learning and using these tips you can help your team make the most of every call.

 It does.
 I know it’s hard to get used to rejection, both in personal and professional lives.
 But it happens and there’s (almost) nothing you can do to avoid it.

-You can have the best cold calling script written by the best marketer in the market, that still doesn’t make it fail safe or guaranteed to please everyone.
+You can have the best cold calling script written by the best marketer in the market, which still doesn’t make it fail-safe or guaranteed to please everyone.

 Chances are, nothing in the world could ever possibly satisfy each and every single person.